jestjs/jest/docs/Configuration.md

   "rootDir": [string]
 }
 ```

-The function should either return a path to the module that should be resolved or throw an error if the module can't be found.

 Note: the defaultResolver passed as an option is the Jest default resolver which might be useful when you write your custom one.
 It takes the same arguments as your custom one, e.g. `(request, options)`.